• News

 Image of hearing room sign outside of the U.S. Senate Committee on Appropriations.

-The Federal Government’s Fiscal Year 2025 (FY2025) began on October 1, 2024, but Congress has yet to fully appropriate the government.
+The Federal Government’s Fiscal Year 2025 (FY2025) began on October 1, 2024, but .
 Given the normal complexities of appropriating the government on time and the upcoming 2024 elections in November, it seemed highly likely that Congress would need to fund the government on a temporary basis via one or more continuing resolutions (CR).
-The federal government operated on a CR through December 20, 2024, and now operates on a second CR that funds the government through March 14, 2025.
+The federal government operated on a CR through December 20, 2024, and then operated on a second CR through March 14, 2025.
+On Friday, March 14, Congress passed an extended CR that would fund the government largely on FY2024 levels with several exceptions through the end of FY2025.
 Like FY2024, spending parameters for FY2025 will be subject to limitations outlined in the Fiscal Responsibility Act (FRA) of 2023, also known as the Bipartisan Debt Deal, including a cap on discretionary spending of $1.606T and an automatic restriction to discretionary spending in the event of a CR lasting beyond January 1, 2025.

 What’s Next